afghanistanyn/pysed/README.rst

         whose name is George.
         This is my goat, whose name is Adam.

-	$ pysed --extract 'is' text.txt > text3.txt
+	$ pysed --extract 'This' text.txt > text3.txt
-	$ pysed -p text3.txt
+	$ pysed -print text3.txt

-	is is is is is is is is is is is is is
+	This This This This

+	$ pysed --lines '0,2,4,6' text.txt > text4.txt
+	$ pysed --print text4.txt

+	This is my cat,
+	This is my dog,
+	This is my fish,
+	This is my goat,

 Replace text: